torvalds/linux/Documentation/networking/batman-adv.rst

    * - 255
      - Enable all messages

-The debug output can be changed at runtime using the file ``/sys/class/net/bat0/mesh/log_level``. e.g.::
+The de output can be changed at runtime using the file ``/sys/class/net/bat0/mesh/log_level``. e.g.::

   $ echo 6 > /sys/class/net/bat0/mesh/log_level

-will enable debug messages for when routes change.
+will enable de messages for when routes change.

 Counters for different types of packets entering and leaving the batman-adv module are available through ethtool::